-Proposed Condition, GEN2 would require that YCWA review pertinent special-status species lists (species listed under ESA as endangered or threatened, CESA as endangered or threatened, California fully protected or species of special concern, Forest Service sensitive, and PNF and TNF Watch List Species), annually to identify such species.
+In the fifth condition, Review Special-status Lists and Assess Newly-listed Species Annually (GEN5) requires that YCWA review pertinent special-status species lists (species listed under ESA as endangered or threatened, CESA as endangered, threatened, fully protected or species of special concern, Forest Service sensitive, and PNF and TNF Watch List Species), annually to identify such species.
 An annual review is appropriate as changes to special-status species lists are usually minor but may vary from year to year.
 If a species has been added to the list and has a reasonable likelihood of being directly affected by the Project and adequate information is not available to assess likely Project effects, YCWA would consult with the appropriate agencies with jurisdiction over the species to develop a study plan to assess potential Project effects, provide the plan to those agencies for review, file the plan with the Commission, and perform the study as approved by the Commission.
-If Licensee proposes an action that could adversely affect the environment (e.g., construction or major modification of a new facility), Licensee shall review all special-status species lists in a timely manner, and consult with the appropriate agencies regarding the action's potential affects on special-status species and their habitats.

-The third proposed Condition, GEN3, would require YCWA will train its operations and maintenance staff annually to familiarize them with special-status species, NNIPs, AIS and sensitive areas within the FERC Project Boundary.
-The training would also familiarize staff with general license contents as they pertain to biological resources and reporting procedures.
-YCWA would direct staff to avoid disturbance to sensitive areas and special-status plants and minimize the spread of NNIPs.
+In the sixth condition, Provide Environmental Training to Employees (GEN6), YCWA will train its operations staff annually to familiarize them with special-status species, NNIPs, and sensitive areas within the FERC Project Boundary.
+YCWA will direct staff to avoid disturbance to special-status plants and discourage the spread of NNIPs.